frycast/rcosmo/cran-comments.md

-## Version 1.1.2
+## Version 1.1.3

 ## Resubmission
-This resubmission takes place after rcosmo was archived by CRAN while awaiting the return of the geoR maintainer.
-Nothing is changed, but the version number is incremented to deal with CRAN "insufficient version number" complaint.
+This resubmission changes to STRICT_R_HEADERS to maintain Rcpp compatibility.
+We also fixed minor typo/clarity issues in the documentation and added compatibility with Planck maps release 3.

 ## Test environments

-* Local Windows 10 install (R 3.5.3)
+* Local Windows 10 install (R 4.1.1)
-* Ubuntu 14.04 Trusty (on Travis-CI) (R devel, 3.6.2 and 3.5.3)
-* Mac OS X 10.13.3 High Sierra (on Travis-CI) (R 3.6.1)
-* winbuilder (R devel and 3.6.2)
+* Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* Platform:	Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* Debian Linux, R-devel, GCC ASAN/UBSAN

 ## R CMD Check results
 There were no ERRORS or WARNINGS or NOTES.